MARTIMM/gnome-gtk3/docs/content-docs/about.md

 ---
+title: About the Program
+#nav_title: About
+nav_menu: default-nav
 layout: default
-title: About the Program
-nav_title: About
-nav_menu: navigation
 ---

 # About The Project